-Do expats from Ohio still need to pay state taxes?
+Do expats from Ohio still owe Ohio state income taxes?

-Navigating Ohio's tax laws can be complex, particularly for residents who move abroad.
-Ohio, like many states, has specific regulations determining when individuals are required to pay state taxes, even if they no longer reside within its borders.
+Navigating Ohio’s tax laws can be complex, particularly for residents who move abroad.
+Ohio, like many states, has specific regulations determining when individuals must pay state taxes, even if they no longer reside within its borders.

 These rules hinge on the concepts of residency and domicile, making it crucial for expats to understand their tax obligations.

 For Ohio expats, understanding state tax obligations is essential to avoid unexpected financial burdens.
-Even after moving abroad, certain conditions may require you to continue paying Ohio state taxes.
+Even after moving abroad, under certain conditions you must continue paying Ohio state taxes.

 TLDR:

-Ohio tax law requires that you file a state tax return if you are domiciled in the state, regardless of whether you are a resident or not.
+Ohio tax law requires you to file a state income tax return if you are domiciled in the state, regardless of whether you are a resident or not.

-This means that even if you no longer live in Ohio but maintain your domicile there, you are still required to file and pay taxes on your worldwide income.
+This means that even if you no longer live in Ohio but maintain your domicile there, you are still required to report, and pay taxes on, your worldwide income.

 Understanding Ohio's tax residency rules

-Ohio's tax obligations for residents living abroad are determined by residency status, which can be categorized into three main types: Resident, Nonresident, and Part-Year Resident.
-Each status has distinct criteria and tax implications.
+Ohio's tax obligations for residents living abroad are determined by residency status, which can be categorized into three main types: Resident, Nonresident, or Part-Year Resident.
+Each status has its own criteria and tax implications.

 Resident